-In recent years, one of the hardest things to predict has been the peso/dollar exchange rate.
-Just when the peso seemed to be making a comeback from the 2008 devaluation, something else has happened leading investors to move back into dollars, either buying US Treasury bonds as a safe place to park money, despite very small returns, or buying dollar contracts in futures markets to protect their foreign investments against depreciation of the currencies in which they have invested.
+In recent years, one of the hardest things to predict has been the Mexican peso/US dollar exchange rate.
+Just when the peso seemed to be making a comeback from the 2008 devaluation something else happened leading investors to move back into dollars, either buying US Treasury bonds as a safe place to park money (despite very small returns), or buying dollar contracts in futures markets to protect their foreign investments against depreciation of the currencies in which they have invested.

-This exchange rate effect has diminished significantly in more recent times, and a higher dollar will only add to the cost of things such as imported goods, and products that require imported components.
-Inflation was less than 4% in 2011, and is widely expected to stay below 4% in 2012.
-(In 2008, when the peso went from 10 to 13 to the dollar, inflation rose to 6.5%).
+This exchange rate effect has diminished significantly in more recent times, and today a higher dollar will only add to the cost of things such as imported goods, and products that require imported components.

 The frequent and often sharp moves in the exchange rate can also create some difficulty in budgeting when expense planning involves two or more currencies.
 It would be nice to know what sort of exchange rate to expect.

 And that is where there really isn’t a great deal of help forthcoming.
-Based on what economists call fundamentals – the country’s debt payments as a percentage of GDP, its trade balance (Mexico tends to have very small trade deficits), the rate of inflation, economic growth, etc – the peso should theoretically recover against the dollar this year.
-Nevertheless, any blowout in Europe, such as a debt default by one or more countries, one or more countries abandoning the euro, or the – very unlikely - breakup of the euro, would again cause investors to rush for the safe bets, such as the U.S. dollar.
-This would almost inevitably have an effect on the peso which as an emerging-market currency would be included in any emerging market selloff.
+Based on what economists call “fundamentals” — which include things like the country’s debt payments as a percentage of GDP, its trade balance (Mexico tends to have very small trade deficits), the rate of inflation, economic growth, etc. — the peso should theoretically recover against the dollar this year.